 Mohindar Brar Sambhi Chair of Indian Music

-In 2014, Illicit worlds of Indian dance was awarded the Society of Ethnomusicology’s Allan Merriam prize and the Marcia Herndon prize of SEM’s Gender and Sexualities section.
-Her research has been supported by a number of grants from the Leverhulme Trust and the British Academy.
+Morcom’s research has been supported by a number of grants from the Leverhulme Trust and the British Academy.
 She is the founder of SEM’s Special Interest Group on Economic Ethnomusicology.
-Morcom has been interviewed on Illicit worlds of Indian dance by various UK media including BBC Radio 4’s Thinking Allowed, and by India-based media including the national newspaper, The Hindu, the leading social justice magazine, Tehelka, and the independent news, information and entertainment organisation Scroll.
+Morcom has been interviewed on Illicit worlds of Indian dance by various UK media including BBC Radio 4’s Thinking Allowed, and by India-based media including the national newspaper, The Hindu, the social justice magazine, Tehelka, and the independent news, information and entertainment organization Scroll.